Old-fashioned roses :

 Gallica She makes a sprawling bush or short climber, with multitudes of very double tissuey soft pink and white flowers with a divine scent in early summer.
 A once flowerer, but certainly worth the wait .sold out

 Gallica.
 I always really enjoyed this rose as a grafted bush in Auckland.
 It was a tidy bush under 1m with very few thorns and lovely violet purple flat blooms.
 Strong gallica perfume.
 Since I moved to the Waikato I’m growing a cutting from the original bush Already after only 1 full season growing it is a lanky arching shrub of 1.5m.
-Oh dear, need to make the garden bigger… available soon
+Oh dear, need to make the garden bigger… available now

 Charles de Mills (before 1786)

 Gallica.
 Giant arching shrub or small climber with masses of beautiful , huge single pink and white blooms.
 It has distinctive yellow stamens which really set off the flowers.
-It is very fast growing.
-Available now.
+It is very fast growing. available now.

 This rose is a gallica x multiflora rose and has definitely inherited the best traits from both it’s parents.
 A plant that is almost thornless and grows like a weed but to all intents and purposes looks and smells like a gallica!
 A wonderful sprawling bush studded with superb lilac pink very double flowers.
-Can be prone to blackspot after flowering.
-Available now
+Can be prone to blackspot after flowering. available now

 Damask.
 This shrub is a vigorous grower and produces strong pink flowers with the usual delightful swirled form of most of the damasks, The duc has a special signature though…often he produces blooms that are missing a “bite”of their circle.
 Technically deformed of course, but I prefer to think of them as character blooms!
-David Austinn’s William Shakespeare 1987 does the same thing.
-Available now
+David Austinn’s William Shakespeare 1987 does the same thing. available now

 Moss.
 The bush is medium sized, a bit on the straggly side, flowers strong pink with good “mossing” and scent.
 Not available this season.